Papercrafted weekly calendar stegosaurus

 And, oh – did I mention this – you can build this guy yourself.
 Here is the template:

-- PDF of the dinosaur body
+- PDF of the dinosaur body in green

 - PDF weekly cards 2012 1